Acular (Ketorolac Trometamol)

 • Bleeding of the retina

-• Swelling of the central retina area
+• Swelling of the central area of the retina

-• White spots on eye surface
+• White spots on the eye surface

-• Lesion on front eye layer
+• Lesion on the front layer of the eyeball

 • Increased eye pressure